xlhaw/wfmap/docs/data.md

-# Data Guide
+# Data Preparation

 This chapter will guide you through the preparation of wafer data.
-You will get an overview of data format used in `wfmap`, learn the wafer mapping definition and how to merge it with other data source.
+You will get an overview of the data format used in `wfmap`, learn the wafer mapping definition in detail and how to merge it with other data source.

 ## Definition